2gotgrossman/Haskell/Prog Lang Presentation.md

 ##  1. Pure Functions
 1. No Side Effects
 2. Functions having inputs and outputs.
 That's it
-3. Two different functions are equivalent
-    - If given the same inputs, they will both produce the same output
+3. Two different functions are equivalent _if and only if_ given the same inputs, they will both produce the same output
 ```python
 # Not Pure:
 def sum_of_list1(values: List[int]) -> int: